 Not All Bamboo Sheets Are Created Equal

-2. 100% Bamboo Lyocell Ettitude is the first company in Australia to make 100% organic bamboo lyocell bedding.
+2. 100% Bamboo Lyocell Ettitude is the first company to make 100% organic bamboo lyocell bedding.
 It is one of the most sustainable and contemporary textile materials of the 21st century.
 In the lyocell process, raw bamboo is dissolved using a non-toxic solvent producing non-hazardous effluent.
 Together with the water used in the production, the solution is recycled and reused in a closed loop system.
 Therefore, there are no residues of harmful chemicals and water consumption is reduced significantly.
 It is also stronger and softer than rayon.
-If you want to know more about the difference between rayon and lyocell, you can read the article here.
+If you want to know more about the difference between rayon and lyocell, check out our blog post.

 3. Bamboo blend with cotton The most common blend is 60% bamboo rayon, 40% cotton or 70% bamboo rayon, 30% cotton.
 That makes the fabric slightly stronger than 100% pure bamboo.
 However, while stronger, the softness of the material is compromised.
 If a cotton component is added, a bamboo blend becomes a less sustainable choice for your bedding.
 The cotton production industry is labour intensive and involves a lot of chemicals and waste of fresh water.